 I.2.4.
-Hidden sectors and the structure of supersymmetry breaking: It is very difficult (perhaps impossible) to construct a realistic model of spontaneously-broken low-energy supersymmetry where the supersymmetry breaking arises solely as a consequence of the interactions of the particles of the MSSM.
-A more viable scheme posits a theory consisting of at least two distinct sectors: a "hidden" sector consisting of particles that are completely neutral with respect to the Standard Model gauge group, and a "visible" sector consisting of the particles of the MSSM.
+Hidden sectors and the structure of supersymmetry breaking [24]: It is very difficult (perhaps impossible) to construct a realistic model of spontaneously-broken low-energy supersymmetry where the supersymmetry breaking arises solely as a consequence of the interactions of the particles of the MSSM.
+A more viable scheme posits a theory consisting of at least two distinct sectors: a hidden sector consisting of particles that are completely neutral with respect to the Standard Model gauge group, and a visible sector consisting of the particles of the MSSM.
 There are no renormalizable tree-level interactions between particles of the visible and hidden sectors.
-Supersymmetry breaking is assumed to occur in the hidden sector, and to then be transmitted to the MSSM by some mechanism.
+Supersymmetry breaking is assumed to occur in the hidden sector, and to then be transmitted to the MSSM by some mechanism (often involving the mediation by particles that comprise an additional messenger sector).
 Two theoretical scenarios have been examined in detail: gravity-mediated and gauge-mediated supersymmetry breaking.

 Supergravity models provide a natural mechanism for transmitting the supersymmetry breaking of the hidden sector to the particle spectrum of the MSSM.
-In models of gravity-mediated supersymmetry breaking, gravity is the messenger of supersymmetry breaking [42-44].
-More precisely, supersymmetry breaking is mediated by effects of gravitational strength (suppressed by an inverse power of the Planck mass).
-In this scenario, the gravitino mass is of order the electroweak-symmetrybreaking scale, while its couplings are roughly gravitational in strength [2,45].
-Such a gravitino would play no role in supersymmetric phenomenology at colliders.
+In models of gravity-mediated supersymmetry breaking, gravity is the messenger of supersymmetry breaking [54-56].
+More precisely, supersymmetry breaking is mediated by effects of gravitational strength (suppressed by inverse powers of the Planck mass).
+In this scenario, the gravitino mass is of order the electroweak-symmetrybreaking scale, while its couplings are roughly gravitational in strength [2,57].
+Such a gravitino typically plays no role in supersymmetric phenomenology at colliders (except perhaps indirectly in the case where the gravitino is the LSP [58]).

 In gauge-mediated supersymmetry breaking, supersymmetry breaking is transmitted to the MSSM via gauge forces.
-A typical structure of such models involves a hidden sector where supersymmetry is broken, a "messenger sector" consisting of particles (messengers) with $SU(3) \times SU(2) \times U(1)$ quantum numbers, and the visible sector consisting of the fields of the MSSM [46,47].
+A typical structure of such models involves a hidden sector where supersymmetry is broken, a messenger sector consisting of particles (messengers) with $SU(3) \times SU(2) \times U(1)$ quantum numbers, and the visible sector consisting of the fields of the MSSM [59,60,61].
 The direct coupling of the messengers to the hidden sector generates a supersymmetry-breaking spectrum in the messenger sector.
 Finally, supersymmetry breaking is transmitted to the MSSM via the virtual exchange of the messengers.
 If this approach is extended to incorporate gravitational phenomena, then supergravity effects will also contribute to supersymmetry breaking.
-However, in models of gauge-mediated supersymmetry breaking, one usually chooses the model parameters in such a way that the virtual exchange of the messengers dominates the effects of the direct gravitational interactions between the hidden and visible sectors.
-In this scenario, the gravitino mass is typically in the eV to keV range, and is therefore the LSP.
-The helicity $\pm \frac{1}{2}$ components of $\tilde{g}{3/2}$ behave approximately like the goldstino; its coupling to the particles of the MSSM is significantly stronger than a coupling of gravitational strength.
+However, in models of gauge-mediated supersymmetry breaking, the model parameters are chosen in such a way that the virtual exchange of the messengers dominates the effects of the direct gravitational interactions between the hidden and visible sectors.
+Consequently, the gravitino mass is typically in the eV to keV range, in which case \tilde{G} is the LSP.
+The couplings of the helicity $\pm \frac{1}{2}$ components of \tilde{G} to the particles of the MSSM (which approximate those of the goldstino, cf. Section I.2.3) are significantly stronger than gravitational strength and amenable to experimental collider analyses.